SwissLife-OSS/Confix/README.md

 - `confix variables get <variable>`: This command retrieves the current value of a specified variable.

 # Project
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/5) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/5) about this section.**

 ## Overview